 Brian O’Hare is a member of the American Bar Association, Section of Taxation, Committee on Employee Benefits, where he is past-chair of the Section 401(k) Subcommittee.
 Further, he headed the task force on the ERISA section 404(c) participant-directed account regulations at the Association of the Bar of the City of New York, Committee on Employee Benefits.
 He has published numerous articles in the employee benefits and executive compensation field and speaks frequently on such topics.

 Mr. O’Hare has particular experience representing large pension funds in regulatory and fiduciary matters before the Internal Revenue Service and the United States Department of Labor.
 He is also experienced in addressing compensation matters at both for-profit and tax-exempt entities and has provided extensive advice on plan investment vehicles, including commingled funds and venture capital.
 In 2002, Mr. O’Hare was elected a Fellow of the American College of Employee Benefits Counsel.
 Mr. O'Hare has received Martindale-Hubbell's highest "AV" rating and has been recognized as a leading lawyer in The Best Lawyers in America® in the area of Employee Benefits Law and named in Super Lawyers in the area of Employee Benefits/ERISA.
-Mr. O'Hare was named to the "Irish Legal 100" in 2013, 2014 and 2015.
+Mr. O'Hare was named to the "Irish Legal 100" in 2013, and years thereafter.

 Designed a supplemental executive retirement program (or "SERP") as both a retention and compensation vehicle for Company's top-management including analysis of change of control and proxy reporting issues.